Qarj/grab-audio/README.md

-# grab-audio 0.1.0
+# grab-audio 0.2.0

-Grabs the first audio track it recognises from all video files in a folder.
+Grabs the first audio track it recognises from all video files in a folder, and subfolders of that folder.

 Puts new audio file in a subfolder called `grabaudio`.